 54. Photograph Animals in Action

-Anyone would love to see wildlife action photos.
-So, don’t miss such an opportunity.
+Wildlife action shots are storytelling images.
+Anyone would love to see such photos.
+So, don’t miss such opportunities.

 56. Use Low Angle for shooting